Ehanlion/mist_obsidian/98. Quests/Mist Side Quests.md

 >
 The statue, which dominates the glade, is a sight to behold.
 Appearing to be made of pure gold, it gleams brilliantly in the fading light of the day, casting long shadows across the crowd.
 Its radiant surface reflects the last rays of the setting sun, creating an almost divine halo around it.
 The townspeople believe this statue to be the ultimate symbol of their faith, a testament to the power of their god and the protection he offers against the encroaching darkness.
 >
-The funeral procession, led by [[Tennyson Heralds]] and flanked by [[The Following of Alsolace]], moves solemnly through the quadrangle towards the statue.
+The funeral procession, led by [[Tennyson Heralds]] and flanked by [[The Followers of Alsolace]], moves solemnly through the quadrangle towards the statue.
 The crowd is dressed in white and gold robes, the traditional garb for such ceremonies, their faces a mix of grief and reverence as they watch the proceedings unfold.
 The atmosphere is one of heavy solemnity, the quiet only broken by the soft music played by hidden musicians and the occasional toll of a distant bell.
 ### Sinister things in the Glade
 #### Statue to Alsolace
 **The Statue:**  In reality, the statue is nothing more than a wooden structure, hastily covered in cheap gold foil to deceive the faithful and maintain the illusion of [[Alsolace]]’s power.
 #### The Children are Missing
 **The Ceremony is a Cover:** Beneath the surface of this carefully orchestrated ceremony, however, lies a dark and insidious purpose.
-Unbeknownst to the gathered townsfolk, children attending the ceremony are being quietly abducted by [[The Following of Alsolace]], taken to hidden passages within Temple Glade where they will be spirited away to [[Livy's Livestock]].
+Unbeknownst to the gathered townsfolk, children attending the ceremony are being quietly abducted by [[The Followers of Alsolace]], taken to hidden passages within Temple Glade where they will be spirited away to [[Livy's Livestock]].
 As [[Tennyson Heralds]] delivers his impassioned speech, the true horror of the event goes unnoticed, cloaked in the false light of [[Alsolace]]’s supposed benevolence.
 #### Devotees Diving in the Crocodile Infested Lake
 You can see Devotees down from the temple glade by the edge of the lake feeding the crocodiles.
 You see another devotee drying off and another one clambering out of the lake, a shining golden key around her neck.
 #### Dmitri Lives